There’s never a shortage of new restaurants and attractions popping up around the foothills of the Great Smoky Mountains.

 This dessert eatery is known for its crazy creations, with toppings and treats that rise high above the top of your typical mason jar.

 Guests can choose from popular milkshakes or sundaes, or build their own crazy creations.
-An opening date has not yet been announced.

-Tomato Basil is a new, locally owned restaurant that is now open in Sevierville, Tenn.
+Tomato Basil is a new, locally-owned restaurant that is now open in Sevierville, Tenn.

 This restaurant offers pizza, calzones, meatballs, wings, appetizers and other Italian favorites.
 Be sure to follow them on social media to check out their specials.